saucelabs/sauce-docs/docs/dev/api/performance.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Performance REST API methods allow you to manage your front-end performance testing as programmatic data so you can represent them in a custom dashboard that is meaningful for your organization.
+The Performance API methods allow you to manage your front-end performance testing as programmatic data so you can represent them in a custom dashboard that is meaningful for your organization.

+Refer to [Getting Started](/dev/api) for Authentication and Server information.

 ### Get Performance Test Results